 You can simmer and peel the tongues up to several days in advance, so when you are ready to grill it won’t be an all-day project.
 And, once made, your tongue tacos will keep a week in the fridge.
-Just reheat the chopped tongue in a pan with a little lard or oil and you’re good to go.
+Just reheat the chopped meat in a pan with a little lard or oil and you’re good to go.

 Grilled Tongue Tacos

-- 2 pounds tongues
+- 2 pounds tongues (typically 1 beef tongue)

 - 2 quarts water or broth (see note below)

 - Salsa of your choice

 - You need to simmer the tongues first.
 You can go as simple as simmering them in beef or chicken broth, or if you want to do water, add some bay leaves or avocado leaves, some chopped onion and maybe a carrot or two.
 See below for some tips on the making a great simmering broth.

 - Once the tongue is tender, which will take about 2 to 3 hours, remove it and, as soon as it is barely cool enough to handle, peel the skin off it.
 You might need a paring knife to help you with this.
 Discard the skin.
 Strain the broth and use it for some other purpose later.